lsaffre/tryton-documentation/developer_guide/example_library_2.rst

 Combining on_change with a Function field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can combine the advantages of Function fields (no extra database-column) and on_change_* functions (updated in the client) by combining them:
+Now that we know about those concepts we can even have all the advantages of Function fields (no extra database-column) and on_change_* functions (updated in the client) by combining them:

 .. code-block:: python